Fabioconti99/Mobile_Robots_Autonomous_Driving_And_Interaction/README.md

 #### Functions which use this element ####

-The `R.see` method is used in the code as a way of makeing the robot aware of its surroundings.
-Thanks to the Data provided by this method, the robot will be able to move inside the enviroment according to the tasks it has to accomplish.
+The `R.see` method is used in the code for making the robot aware of its surroundings.
+Thanks to the Data provided by this method, the robot will be able to move inside the environment according to the tasks it has to accomplish.

 * #### `find_silver_token()`
     This function will detect the closest silver token to the center of the robot within a defined area in front of it.
-    In the following example we can se how to cicle all the Data contained in the `R.see()` until we find the closest token to the robot:
+    In the following example, we can see how to cycle all the Data contained in the `R.see()` until we find the closest token to the robot:
 ```python
 def find_token():
     dist=100